 Over time, however, the two men’s personal and professional relationship broke down.
 They finally severed their partnership in 1909, agreeing that Walker would have ownership of the business after Cobden-Sanderson’s death.

 Increasingly erratic, Cobden-Sanderson declared that Walker would never have access to the press’ renowned typeface and began clandestinely “bequeathing” Doves Type to the River Thames.
 By 1916 he had slowly but surely thrown more than a ton (or 2,600 pounds) of the typeface, bundled into individual 12-pound paper parcels off the side of the nearby Hammersmith Bridge.

-Out of vindictiveness to his former partner, the world had also been forced to give up Doves Type for lost, for if Cobden-Sanderson couldn’t use it, he determined no one else would either.
+Out of vindictiveness to his former partner, the world had also been forced to give the Doves type up for lost, for if Cobden-Sanderson couldn’t use it, he determined no one else would either.

-Or so the story went until November 2014, when 150 pieces of the original typeface were salvaged from the Thames by a very determined designer named Robert Green.
-A digital facsimile of the font is now available, which can be best perused while sipping on a pint at the Dove, gazing toward the Hammersmith Bridge, and chuckling about the immortal—almost spiteful—nature of all truly great work.
+Or so the story went until November 2014, when 150 sorts of the original Doves type were salvaged from the Thames by a very determined designer named Robert Green.
+A digital facsimile font of the type is now available, which can be best perused while sipping on a pint at the Dove, gazing toward the Hammersmith Bridge, and chuckling about the immortal—almost spiteful—nature of all truly great work.

 Know Before You Go

 The Dove is a popular destination for dining.
 Evenings and weekends can get quite busy.
 If you are planning on visiting after 5 p.m. or on the weekend, it is advised to book a table in advance.